techcow2/Tips-Tricks-for-AI-Coder/README.md

 Welcome to the **Tips & Tricks for AI Coder Beginners**, a comprehensive resource designed to help non-coders effectively use AI tools to develop websites, apps, and other projects.
 This guide is based on real-world experience and practical advice tailored for absolute beginners.

-If you feel overwhelmed by technical jargon or don’t know where to start, this guide is for you.
-We’ll cover everything step-by-step, sharing actionable tips and tricks to empower you to communicate with AI like a pro.

 ---

 ## Table of Contents